acanna2013/acanna2013/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a></h3>

-**I am currently looking for an internship in software engineering or data science roles!
+**I am graduating May 2025, so I am currently looking for a job in software engineering or data science!
 I am also open to other roles, please feel free to reach out on LinkedIn!**

 ---